Slowerzs/RootMeBotV2/README.md

 ## The project

 This project fetches data from the [Root-Me API](https://api.www.root-me.org/) using `aiohttp`.
-It uses `peewee` to build and update the database about root-me challenges and followed users.
+It uses `SQLAlchemy` to build and update the database about root-me challenges and followed users.
 To post messages in Discord, the `discordpy` library is used.

 The goal is to minimize concurrent connections to the Root-Me API to avoid getting banned by the rate-limiting.